Do you have children and are fortunate to still have living parents age 65 or older? Guess what? Welcome to the Sandwich Generation.

 I can only speculate this number will grow in the near future as people live longer and college graduates struggle with career search overburdened by student debt.

 Caring for multiple generations is challenging.
 My wife and I’ve struggled the past six years raising our two young children while cohabiting with my parents.
-Thankfully both our children and my parents haven’t had any major health issues except for type 2 diabetes for my dad.
+Thankfully both our children and my parents haven’t had any major health issues except for my father’s type 2 diabetes.
 In addition, the joy of seeing the precious interaction between our children and my parents on a daily basis has been priceless.

 However, the emotional and time stress of being the caregiver for two generations take toll and I’d be lying if I was to say that we didn’t have doubts about our current living arrangement on multiple occasions: